Feng shui for Valentine’s Day. Top feng shui tips for love and romance.

 Write it down.
+I’m still surprised that most people have very vague ideas about their relationships.
+“A good relationship” is not good enough.
 Be specific: what you want and what you don’t want in a new relationship, so you don’t end up in an old relationship but with just a new/different body.
 Start with your top five values for a new relationship – what’s important for you.
 People connect because of the compatibility of their values.
 Make a vision board for your new relationship (see above how).
 Check your Chinese animal zodiac sign – it might be a good conversation starter.
-Read 2019 – the year of the pig prognosis
+Read 2020 – the year of the rat analysis

 2. De-clutter your bedroom and your bagua love corners